 - Use the Gardening with Natives list ( PDF, 2.18 MB ) to choose local native plants instead of exotics for your urban backyard.

-- Council's planning scheme provides vegetation management codes and instruments.
+- Council's planning scheme provides vegetation protection codes and instruments.
 You may require a permit to damage or remove vegetation.

 Environmental Protection is responsible for implementing specific provisions of the Environmental Protection Act 1994 and subordinate legislation pertaining to the protection of the environment from environmental harm.

 - Environmental Protection Act 1994

 - Environmental Protection (Water) Policy 2009 (EPP Water)